 The Mission District is one of San Francisco’s most of-the-moment neighborhoods, packed with trend-setting boutiques, restaurants, and more.
 But its namesake is one of the city’s oldest icons, the 18th century Mission Dolores.

 No visit would be complete without a Mission-style burrito.
 Choose from local favorites like La Taqueria, La Cumbre, and El Farolito.
 Burritos are just the beginning of Mission eats.
-Venga Empanadas is known for its stuffed pastries, Lolinda features delectable Argentine-style cuts from the grill and Central Kitchen offers standout locally sourced plates served family-style.
+Other restaurants you can't miss are Venga Empanadas, known for its stuffed pastries; Lolinda, with its delectable Argentine-style cuts from the grill; and Good Good Culture Club, a standout modern Asian menu and a lush rooftop.

 Be sure to visit Mission Dolores, built in 1776.
 For recent history, check out the Mission’s celebrated outdoor murals in places like Balmy Alley or on the facade of the Women’s Building.
 Dolores Park is a popular green space that offers a perfect picnic location, people-watching and spectacular skyline views.